2030 Winter Olympics: Venues

+Ceremonies venue

-The venues of the Games will be split between clusters in Nice, Briançon, Haute-Savoie, and Savoie.
-The closing ceremony is expected to be held at the Promenade des Anglais in Nice.
-A venue for the opening ceremony has not yet been decided, but organising committee head Edgar Grospiron suggested in an interview with Le Monde that the ceremony may be held in the Metropolis of Lyon; the organising committee's headquarters are based at Parc Olympique Lyonnais in Décines-Charpieu.
-Laurent Wauquiez, president of the Regional Council of Auvergne-Rhône-Alpes, has pushed for Val-d'Isère to host events during the Games.
+A venue for the ceremonies has currently not yet been decided, but organising committee head Edgar Grospiron suggested in an interview with Le Monde that the ceremonies may be held in the Metropolis of Lyon; the organising committee's headquarters are based at Parc Olympique Lyonnais in Décines-Charpieu.
+The President of the Regional Council of Provence-Alpes-Côte d'Azur, Renaud Muselier, had also shared the idea of hosting the closing ceremony at a part of the Lac de Serre-Ponçon, but this has not been looked into by the organising committee.

+Towards the end of June 2026, the Mayor of Lyon, Grégory Doucet, suggested having an open-air opening ceremony within the city, similar to what was done in Paris for the 2024 Summer Olympics.The president of the regional council of Provence-Alpes-Côte d'Azur, Renaud Muselier, also suggeted having the closing ceremony held at the Stade Vélodrome in Marseille.

+Speed skating venue

-The only sport that does not yet have a confirmed venue is long-track speed skating; in April 2025, Grospiron told Le Figaro that it would be too expensive to build a new venue for speed skating, and explained that the organising committee was aiming to "reinvent the Games".
-The committee has explored various options, including renovating existing facilities in Albertville or Grenoble, or hosting the event outside of the country at either Oval Lingotto in Turin, Italy (which previously hosted long-track speed skating at the 2006 Winter Olympics, and is the closest venue outside of the host regions), or Thialf in Heerenveen, Netherlands.
+At that time, the only sport that had not yet have a confirmed venue is long-track speed skating; in April 2025, Grospiron told Le Figaro that it would be too expensive to build a new venue for speed skating, and explained that the organising committee was aiming to "reinvent the Games".
+The committee has explored various options, including renovating existing facilities in Albertville or Grenoble, or hosting the event outside of the country at either Oval Lingotto in Turin, Italy (which previously hosted long-track speed skating at the 2006 Winter Olympics, and is the closest existing venue outside of the host regions), or Thialf in Heerenveen, Netherlands.
+On 11 May 2026, the organising committee decided to pursue exclusive talks with Heerenveen about hosting the speed skating events.
+On 29 June, Thialf was confirmed as the speed skating venue, meaning that speed skating will take place outside of France.